raymond-lam/priority-q/README.md

 Returns a new `Iterator` object which iterates over key/value pairs of the priority queue in sorted over, where the key is the element's position in the priority queue.

+### every(callback[, thisArg])

+Tests whether every element in the priority queue passes the test implemented by the provided testing function `callback`.
+The context in which the testing function is called is `thisArg`.

+The parameters of the testing function are: the current element, the position of the current element in the priority queue, and a reference to the priority queue.
+The testing function should return `true` if it is satisfied, and `false` otherwise.

 ### find(callback[, thisArg])

 Returns the value of the first element in the priority queue that satisfies the provided testing function `callback`, or `undefined` otherwise.
 The context in which the testing function is called is `thisArg`.